Frequently Asked Questions (FAQ)

 Will residents travel to any meetings?

-Pharmacy residents will attend the ASHP Midyear Clinical Meeting, and the Great Lakes Pharmacy Residency Conference.
+Pharmacy residents will attend the ASHP Midyear Clinical Meeting, and a Pharmacy Resident Conference.
 Additionally, pharmacy residents are expected to showcase the residency program on the local level.

 Is there a travel reimbursement policy for residents?

-Pharmacy residents will be reimbursed, at a minimum, for meeting registration to the ASHP Midyear Clinical Meeting and Great Lakes Pharmacy Residency Conference.
+Pharmacy residents will be reimbursed, at a minimum, for meeting registration to the ASHP Midyear Clinical Meeting and a Pharmacy Resident Conference.
 Additional funding for travel and lodging may be available.